butterflymx installation convert old intercom

 2. Wireless intercom

-Instead of depending on wiring, modern intercoms run on wireless methods of communication.
+Instead of depending on wiring, the best modern intercoms run on wireless methods of communication.

 Popular wireless connectivity methods include: